-Our sanctuaries is steeped in history, click on the images below to find out more
+Our sanctuaries are steeped in history, click on the buttons to find out more.

 Both our church buildings are on sites where there has been Christian worship for many centuries.
 The present Aberdalgie building erected in 1773 was followed five years later by the present Forteviot building which houses a bell dated c900AD.
 The congregations of Muckersie in 1618 and Pathstruie in 1973 were included.
 In those days they served a rural area with farms employing many families.

 What a lot of changes have happened!
 The speed of change is accelerating!
 Many in the congregation are from Perth which has extended into the parish area.